 This is the most southernly point in the Faroe Islands.
 You will find Akraberg on Suðuroy island.
 Akraberg lies 2 kilometres away from the village Sumba.
 There are only a couple of houses in Akraberg and they have mostly been used to accommodate the lighthouse keeper in older days.
 There is a lighthouse at Akraberg which still guides sea traffic in this part of the Faroe Islands.
-No people live at Akreberg throughout the year but there are a couple of summerhouses on this s
+No people live at Akreberg throughout the year but there are a couple of summerhouses on this southernmost spot in

 The valley of Ambadalur is located a hours hike from the village of Gjógv.
 In Ambadalur you will have a great view over Búgvin the largest sea stack in the Faroe Islands.